nguynking/comnet/README.md

 **Status: In Progress**

-These are my solutions to [CS 168: Introduction to the Internet: Architecture and Protocols](https://cs168.io/) projects at Berkely taught by [Sylvia Ratnasamy](https://people.eecs.berkeley.edu/~sylvia/) & [Rob Shakir](https://rob.sh/).
+These are my solutions to [CS 168 - Introduction to the Internet: Architecture and Protocols](https://cs168.io/) projects at Berkeley taught by [Sylvia Ratnasamy](https://people.eecs.berkeley.edu/~sylvia/) & [Rob Shakir](https://rob.sh/).

 All projects are written in Python.
+I'm not taking the class, so this is just for fun.
 This class doesn't have recordings but its materials are enough to understand most of the concepts.

 **Textbook:** Computer Networking: A Top-Down Approach, 7th Edition